MonicaCabreraP/PhDthesis/README.md

-# Data of the thesis
+# Structure of the thesis

 ## 3D structure